 The funding for Title II, Part A, is centralized.
-Campus administrators are encouraged to contact the Curriculum and Leadership Development Department to obtain staff development and trainings specific to their campus' staff development needs.
-The district provides professional development to target specialized content subject areas based on district and campus' needs assessments and Human Resources utilizes these funds to recruit and retain highly effective employees.
+Campus administrators are encouraged to contact the Office of School Leadership Department to obtain staff development and trainings specific to their campus' staff development needs.
+The district as a whole provides professional development to target specialized content subject areas based on district and campus' needs assessments and Human Resources utilizes these funds to recruit and retain highly effective employees.